Flevy Management Insights Case Study

 Finally, a successful Customer Strategy is not just about attracting and retaining customers.
 It's also about enhancing the entire customer experience, from the first point of contact to post-purchase support.
 This requires a holistic approach that considers all aspects of the customer journey.

-To improve the effectiveness of implementation, we can leverage best practice documents in Customer Strategy.
-These resources below were developed by management consulting firms and Customer Strategy subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Customer Strategy templates below that were developed by management consulting firms and Customer Strategy subject matter experts.

 Customer Segmentation and Personalization